Pendleton Woolen Mills: History

+As Pendleton Wool-Scouring and Packing Company

-The mill owned by the Bishops had been built in 1893 and had been a wool scouring plant, where raw wool was scrubbed and packed before shipping out to the textile mills.
-In 1895 it was enlarged and converted into a textile mill that, by the following year, had begun making Native American trade blankets—geometric patterned robes (unfringed blankets) for Native American men and shawls (fringed blankets) for Native American women in the area—the Umatilla, Cayuse, Nez Perce and Walla Walla tribes.
+In 1893, the Pendleton Wool-Scouring and Packing Company was established in Pendleton, Oregon, as a wool scouring plant, where raw wool was scrubbed and packed before shipping out to textile mills in the area.
+In 1895, it was enlarged and converted into a textile mill that, by the following year, had begun making Native American trade blankets—geometric patterned robes (unfringed blankets) for Native American men and shawls (fringed blankets) for Native American women in the area—the Umatilla, Cayuse, Nez Perce and Walla Walla tribes.
 That business eventually failed and the plant stood idle until the Bishop family, spurred by Fannie Kay Bishop, purchased it.
-When the Bishops assumed ownership, they built a new mill with the help of the town of Pendleton, which issued bonds for the mill's construction.